 “I am a customer who often purchases the canned salmon, and I love it!
 I am thinking of purchasing the troll caught albacore tuna because of the sustainable fishing methods and lower mercury content.

 “However as a fisheries management specialist I have to ask a few questions about removing lower weight albacore Tuna from the population.

 “If you are removing albacore that are 14 pounds or less, are the juveniles being removed from the population without having a chance to reach spawning size/age?

 “I completely understand your desire to offer lower mercury fish options but sustainability of the population should not be overlooked.”

-Thanks for contacting us and for your kind words about our Wild Red.
+Thanks for contacting us and for your kind words about our canned sockeye salmon.

 I understand your concern.